Ghosn’s wife slams Japan detention as ‘draconian’ in letter

 “No human being should be detained under conditions so harsh that their only plausible purpose is to coerce a confession,” said the letter, which cited cases in which people were later found innocent but had been detained for months.

 Tokyo Deputy Chief Prosecutor Shin Kukimoto told reporters last week that prosecutors are confident they have a case.
+He has repeatedly denied that prosecutors are responsible for the system’s setup, and stressed they are merely doing their jobs.

 Ghosn’s lawyers have complained about the prolonged detention but their appeals have been rejected.
 Prosecutors say Ghosn is a flight risk and he may tamper with evidence.
 No trial date has been set.

 Carole Ghosn’s letter defended her husband’s character and his record in the auto industry.